mrweirdo163/nlp-project-disaster-tweet-classification/README.md

 # nlp-project-disaster-tweet-classification

-To run this code, you need to download the pretrained word vectors:  glove.twitter.27B.zip from the Stanford NLP GitHub Repository[glove.twitter.27B.zip from the Stanford NLP GitHub Repository](https://github.com/stanfordnlp/GloVe)
+To run this code, you need to download the pretrained word vectors:  glove.twitter.27B.zip from [the Stanford NLP GitHub Repository](https://github.com/stanfordnlp/GloVe)